-|In line with the historical context of the work, your CSO musicians will be snuffing out their candles and leaving the stage at the close of Haydn's Symphony No. 45, "Farewell".
-So what's the story behind this tradition?
+|In line with the historical context of the work, your CSO musicians will snuff out their candles and leaving the stage at the close of Haydn's Symphony No. 45, "Farewell" (Jan.
+19 & 20, 2018 at Knight Theater).
+So, what's the story behind this tradition?

 It all started with the premier in 1772.
 Haydn was employed as royal conductor to Prince Nikolaus Esterházy and had taken temporary residence at the Prince's castle in Hungary.
 After what seemed to be an extremely long season, Haydn and his musicians were long overdue to return home to their families.